 This place is one of the most popular places in Haldwani.
 The locals frequent it as the Chinese food that they serve is well-received.

 Meal for two: Rs.400.

 Address: New, Krazy Kitchen, Old Chunggi, NH-87, Nainital Road, Kathgodam, Haldwani.

 Phone No: 9411-12-9090(Kathgodam), 9411-12-8989(Haldwani)

-I Heart Café: I am not sure if this place is called I heart Himalayas Cafe, or I Heart Café (the FB check-in mentions it as the former, while I hear everyone else refer to it as the latter).
+I am not sure if this place is called I heart Himalayas Cafe, or I Heart Café (the FB check-in mentions it as the former, while I hear everyone else refer to it as the latter).
 It is roughly 32 kilometers from Haldwani and totally worth the ride/drive.
 [For some reason, this happened to be on a day when I carried my camera with me, so the visuals for this one might be slightly better than those for others, but that does not mean that other places are less significant.]

-Recommendation: Mixed sauce pasta (it is heavy and good; I think they use real cheese and not the industrial ones and that makes all the difference), Cappuccino, Freddo Cappuccino (slightly above average).
-We had Paradise pizza too but it was surprisingly mainstream for an artisanal set-up like this (the base was chewy like a bread).
-The Apple-Cinnamon muffin and Choco-chip muffin is where Meetu and I locked horns (sort of).
+Recommendation: Mixed sauce pasta (it is heavy and good; I think they use real cheese and not industrial ones and that makes all the difference), Cappuccino, Freddo Cappuccino (slightly above average).
+We had Paradise pizza too but it was surprisingly mainstream for an artisanal set-up like this (the base was chewy like bread).
+The Apple-Cinnamon muffin and Choco-chip muffin are where Meetu and I locked horns (sort of).
 I found it to be TOO sweet, while according to her if someone is visiting a place to have muffins as one of the things, then it is the kind of sweet they are likely to be looking for.